Beware of unmarked spoilers!

 - Elite Mook: There are three elemental variants of the basic Phantom, all of which are extremely dangerous.

 - Energy Ball: The standard Phantoms launch these as a ranged attack.
 The journal research on them recommends going after them aggressively since their short range attacks are less dangerous than their psychic projectiles.
-The Etheric variant can do the same if it can't find a way to reach you, and the Voltaic variant has its own version which is made of electricity.
+The Etheric variant can do the same if it can't find a way to reach you, albeit rarely, and the Voltaic variant has its own version which is made of electricity and only uses if you're far enough away.
 The Thermal Phantoms trade this for a damaging fire geyser they can generate right under your feet.

 - Flash Step: Phantoms can phase short to medium distances in the blink of an eye, which they will do to get into melee range or retreat when seriously injured.
 The Etheric Phantoms are particularly fond of doing this, and can even leave a fake duplicate at their previous position to confuse you.